No. While early adopters were large enterprises, mid-market brands increasingly adopt headless to gain agility

 4. Scalability

-Headless commerce market allows for greater scalability, as businesses can easily add new front-end applications or sales channels without scaling the entire ecommerce platform.
+Headless commerce architecture supports greater scalability, enabling businesses to add new front-end applications or sales channels without the need to scale the entire ecommerce platform.
+This flexibility is crucial for managing sudden traffic surges and accommodating new business models.

 5. Customization

-Headless architecture, businesses have more control over the user experience and can customize it to their specific needs.
-Without being limited by the default UI of the ecommerce platform, businesses can create a unique brand experience tailored to their target audience.
+With headless architecture, businesses gain more control over the user experience, allowing them to tailor it to their specific needs.
+This means you are not constrained by the default UI of the ecommerce platform, and can create a unique brand experience that resonates with your target audience.

 6. Faster Updates